 Melanie De Biasio, on the other hand is quite a recent discovery.
 Her ambient jazz is simply phenomenal.
 I wanted to include something for the ladies, but it turned out her voice was mainly enjoyed by male guests.
 After a break, I wanted to bring a tempo up again and I have chosen another track from an area which I love to call “broken hearts club”.
 I am enjoying a beautiful relationship right know, but I do love to enjoy sometimes a bit of a dark melancholy of break-up songs.
 Miss You from W.A.S.P. is one of the best I know.
 Next to that, I strongly respect their guitarist and gear innovator Doug Blair, who has also some Czechoslovakian roots.

 California Breed might not sound familiar to everybody.
 But Glenn Hughes, who is an ex-bass player and singer of Deep Purple, that’s another story.
 It’s miraculous, his singing sounds better with every year, whether he plays solo or with Black Country Communion.
 Therefore I have chosen a ballad All Falls Down from one of his recent projects California Breed.
 However before I played the track, I shared my shameful story related to this rock legend.
 I was supposed to do an interview with him some time ago, but the time of the call was, due to a time difference, 3 AM CET for me.
-I set-up an alarm, but I woke at 6 am anyway, hating myself big time.
+Alarm was arranged, but anyway I woke at 6 am hating myself big time.
 I was not granted any alternative time slot till today, unfortunately.
 This story was also very useful for a parody drawing of me when I wrote a guest article “Ten tips for starting music journalist” for Czech student magazine Redway.

 I was never a fan of a Placebo, but their MTV Unplugged album was recommended to me by one of the guests and I found some favorites after all.
 I fell in love with track called Bosco and I must compliment Brian Molko for his frontman skills.
 Gizmodrome might be also quite unknown band name, but it was formed by Stewart Copeland, the drummer of The Police.
 I recently conducted a front cover interview with him, where I told him about this music presentation and asked him to pick a song, which I should play.
 He has chosen Spin This without a second of consideration and added: “We should observe the world around us, not just with our eyes.”
 Long Distance Calling, same as Mono are one of my most favorite bands within post rock scene and I cannot believe I haven’t play their breathtaking track Waves earlier.
 I love their artistic approach and incredible skills to build up songs.